Deep learning based ECG segmentation for delineation of diverse arrhythmias: Conclusion

 \section{Conclusion}

 One of the main challenges in ECG delineation is to accurately identify and delineate waveforms within irregular cardiac rhythms.
 This study aimed to develop a deep learning-based segmentation model capable of detecting the onsets and offsets of P, QRS, and T waves in signals with potential arrhythmias.
-By evaluating on the internal dataset, we have highlighted the impact of arrhythmias on delineation quality, underscoring the importance of accounting for arrhythmias when developing and evaluating segmentation models for ECG analysis.
-To address this, we experimented with training on a diverse dataset and employing a post-processing strategy that can handle noise during the final delineation step.
-Furthermore, we assessed generalization capability through experiments on the QTDB and LUDB datasets.
-Overall, our study shows a deep learning based segmentation model to be a versatile tool for delineation which can be highly adaptive to various situations.
+By evaluating on the internal dataset, we have highlighted the impact of arrhythmias on delineation quality. {We observed significant drops in F1-scores for waveform boundary detection, particularly with arrhythmias such as ST, AVB1, AFIB, AFL, and VT, with reductions of up to 15\% in certain cases, emphasizing the need to account for arrhythmias when developing and evaluating segmentation models for ECG analysis.} To address this, we experimented with training on a diverse dataset and employing a post-processing strategy that can handle noise during the final delineation step.
+Furthermore, we assessed generalization capability through experiments on the QTDB and LUDB datasets. {Our model demonstrated strong performance on the LUDB dataset, achieving Se and PPV scores above 99\% for QRS and T wave boundaries, and above 98\% and 96\% respectively for P waves, showing comparable performance without direct training on LUDB signals.} Overall, our study shows a deep learning based segmentation model to be a versatile tool for delineation which can be highly adaptive to various situations, {while addressing the challenge of accurately delineating waveforms in abnormal cardiac rhythms.
+Future research and development could focus on broadening the scope of automatic delineation to encompass a wider range of arrhythmias, through more manual annotations or advanced data augmentation techniques.}

-Our study has some limitations.
-Specifically, both our internal dataset and the public datasets used in the study have a somewhat limited diversity of arrhythmias.
-To the best of our knowledge, there are no other publicly available datasets with complete annotations of onset and offset data that cover a wider range of arrhythmias.
-To address this limitation, future research and development could focus on expanding the development and testing of automatic delineation in a broader class of arrhythmias.
-A particular area for improvement could be P wave detection, especially in cases of complete atrioventricular block where the P wave can occur anywhere.
-More manual annotation to serve as training data is not a feasible approach, particularly in cases of complete AV block.
-Instead, more advanced data augmentation techniques hold promise for enhancing model performance in these scenarios.